dmitryzuev/guard-sorbet/README.md

 ## Code of Conduct

-Everyone interacting in the Guard::Sorbet project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/dmitryzuev/guard-sorbet/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Guard::Srb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/dmitryzuev/guard-srb/blob/main/CODE_OF_CONDUCT.md).